About The School

 They also get two free meals a day, otherwise some of them would be hungry and that means they can’t concentrate so well.
 Plus, we don’t want them to go hungry.
 The food is basic, but it’s nourishing and filling.

-At a state junior secondary school the parents would be paying £150 per year school fees, plus uniforms, exam fees and food.
+At a state secondary schools the parents would be paying £150 per year school fees, plus uniforms, exam fees and food.
 They could be taught in classes of up to 100, and places are scarce.

-The school is called Bombolulu Secondary School and Training Foundation.
+The school is called The Bombolulu Educational Centre.
 It does what it says on the box – it is giving the gift of education to many children who would otherwise miss out on a secondary education.

 How does secondary education work in Kenya?

-There was a major change in 2022, with the new education system designed so that secondary education continues with the basic subjects and prepares the children for the world of work.
+There was a major change in 2022, with the redesigned education system aiming to prepare the children for the world of work.

 What subjects will the children learn?